Božidar Maljković: Panathinaikos

-In summer 1995, Maljković took the offer from Greek giants Panathinaikos, a club bankrolled by the pharmaceutical riches of the Giannakopoulos brothers — Pavlos and Thanasis — who invested heavily in search of elusive EuroLeague and domestic league success.
+In summer 1995, Maljković took the offer from Greek giants Panathinaikos, a club bankrolled by the pharmaceutical riches of the Giannakopoulos brothers – Pavlos and Thanasis – who invested heavily in search of elusive EuroLeague and domestic league success.
 The club was coming off yet another season of disappointment as they finished second in the Greek League to bitter rivals Olympiacos, while the EuroLeague Final Four semifinal loss, again to Olympiacos, came as an even more bitter pill.

 Maljković's work was thus very clearly cut out for him, nothing less than the EuroLeague or Greek League title, preferably both, would do.
 Taking over for head coach Efthimis Kioumourtzoglou, Maljković found a squad led by holdovers Panagiotis Giannakis, Kostas Patavoukas, Nikos Oikonomou, Fragiskos Alvertis, Christos Myriounis, Miroslav Pecarski and Stojko Vranković, while the squad leader Žarko Paspalj left along with coach Kioumourtzoglou, both victims of the trophy-less season.
 However, the roster was about to get a big boost as the Giannakopoulos brothers managed to bring in 35-year-old NBA legend Dominique Wilkins to Athens, signing him to a two-year contract worth US$7 million.
 The arrival of Wilkins created a lot of buzz around the club as 5,000 fans greeted him upon landing at the Athens airport in September 1995.
 The next day some 13,000 fans turned out for his first practice.
 In the coach's first season at the club, Maljković's Panathinaikos won the EuroLeague title, the club's first in its history.

 Maljković coached Panathinaikos in the 1996–97 season to an 18–8 regular season record, which was enough for the 3rd spot that qualified it for the playoffs.
 However, as the playoffs were about to start the coach was let go on 13 April 1997 and replaced with Michalis Kyritsis.

 Paris and Spain

 Maljković then went to Paris SG, Unicaja, and Real Madrid.

 After leaving Real Madrid, a lot of speculation appeared about his next coaching job.
 In an interview with Sportski žurnal, he said that he had been offered the role of head coach of the Lithuanian League club Žalgiris, but that he would only take the job in the summer, after the season had finished.
 He also said that he received several other offers, but refused to disclose which clubs they were from.
-Finally, on 9 March 2007, he was unveiled as the new head coach of TAU Cerámica, replacing Velimir Perasović, who abruptly stepped down in mid-season, due to health reasons.
+Finally, on 9 March 2007, he was unveiled as the new head coach of TAU Cerámica, replacing Velimir Perasović, who abruptly stepped down in mid-season, for health reasons.
 Coincidentally, Maljković coached Perasović for four years at Jugoplastika.

 However, after a heavy 14-point loss in the 2007 EuroLeague Final Four to Panathinakos, Maljković was criticized in the Spanish press, and a lot of speculation appeared about his future.
 During the off season, he and the club parted ways.

 On 12 December 2010, he took over the senior Slovenian national basketball team.